 “Where the hell were you?
 The school called me four hours ago and told me you started a fight?
 You can’t be fighting, Oliver.
 No college will want an aggressive student on their campus, ” she barks.

-"Gee, thanks, mom.
-Brady was being an ass hat and was telling me all the things he was going to do to my friends.
-I punched him, he fucking deserved it.
-He's deserved it for a long time.
+“Gee, thanks, mom.
+Brady was being an ass hat and told me all the things he would do to my friends.
+So I punched him, and he fucking deserved it.
+He’s deserved it for a long time.
 Someone had to set the record straight.
-And then I went hiking and enjoyed the sounds of no one," I say handing her the forms stating I need a school shrink.
+And then I went hiking and enjoyed the sounds of no one,” I say, handing her the forms stating I need a school shrink.

-"A counselor?
+“A counselor?
 Are they serious?
-Well if it keeps you out of trouble and in school.
+Well, if it keeps you out of trouble and in school.
 Sure, I will sign it.
-If this happens again, Ollie, you won't be living here anymore do you hear me?
-I can't have you hurting people and bringing that bad reputation home," she comments.
+But, if this happens again, Ollie, you won’t be living here anymore, do you hear me?
+I can’t have you hurting people and bringing that bad reputation home,” she comments.

 “Are you going to kick me out now?
 Who’s the parent who has been a zombie since dad died?
 Who worked their ass off to keep food on your table this summer?”
 I yell.
 She tries to strike up a fight, but I leave.

-This woman isn't my mom.
+This woman isn’t my mom.
 My mom died when my dad did.
 I miss my family and the life we had a year ago.
-It's funny how cruel time is, and how it won't let you go back to the places and people you love.
-I take my stuff and head into the treehouse.
-I am going to stay here for a few days and disappear, disappear into the remaining aroma of my father.
+It’s funny how cruel time is and how it won’t let you return to the places and people you love.
+So I take my stuff and head into the treehouse.
+I will stay here for a few days and disappear, disappear into the remaining aroma of my father.

-Did you enjoy my story?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Holly HamiltonWrite a Review